tsaulic/DarkNova/README.md

 DarkNova is a re-write of BlackNova Traders © 2000-2020 Ron Harwood & the BNT Dev team

-This version is written in Python, utilising Flask for both the backend and serving the content.
+This version is written in Python for backend, utilising Flask for the serving the content.
 We're aiming for the content to be as modern as possible, but also simple.
-Pure CSS/HTML with minimal JavaScript.
+Pure CSS/HTML with minimal JavaScript for client.

 TODO (way too much, but still, here's a list in a rough order of priority):